ABOUT THIS BLOG:

 By 2024, Robert Wilkinson and FRP had joined the crew, and even I was enjoying a bit of celebrity.
 “Who's the other guy?” people wanted to know.
 They'd point at me in public and say: “Aren't you that other guy with those guys at the Twins games?”
 Yeah, that's me.

 By this February, David put out a call to pay up for this year's games, ending the text with a comment about our first game not being until May to allow time for Paul Lundgren to recover from his brain surgery.
-I knew nothing about it, though I knew FRP hadn't been feeling well all year.
+I knew nothing about it, though I did know FRP hadn't been feeling well all year.
 We all paid our money looking forward to another season of baseball.

 Paul's surgery seemed to go well but FRP gave us the devastating news about pancreatic cancer in late February.
 By late March, I stood with a packed crowd at the Schooner dreading news of the coma Paul Lundgren would not awaken from, and four days later, Front Row Paul was gone too.